MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 • Dawn Fallik, investigative reporter with bylines in The Wall Street Journal, The Boston Globe, Neurology Today, Neurology Now, and The Philadelphia Inquirer

-• Rachel Gross, former digital science editor for Smithsonian Magazine
+• Rachel Gross, author of Vagina Obscura: An Anatomical Voyage, former digital science editor for Smithsonian Magazine

 • Alan Guth, pioneering theoretic physicist and cosmologist